YvesleCurseur/ApiBitheqFlask/README.md

 DB_PORT = ex(3306,5432)
 DB_NAME = ex(bibliotheque)
 FLASK_APP = app.py
-FLASK_ENV = "development" to run localy, "production" for the deployment
+FLASK_ENV = "development" to run localy, "production" to the deployment
 ```

 Migration are optional in this case but for launch the migrations to create your database run the following commands: